RishavMishraRM/Snake_Game/README.md

 # Snake_Game
-It is self playable game to make high score made of Pytorch
+It is self playable game to make high score. made of Pytorch